 This year, along with signups in the hall, we are also using Signup Genius to help with reaching out to our brother knights.
-By clicking SIGNUPGENIUS.COM below, (you, your family and friends) can select and register online for spots to volunteer at the KofC #1221 booth for Harvest Homecoming.
-We have several spots to fill, both in the booth as well as at the parking lot, for all 4 days of festivities.
-Please take this opportunity to help both your local community as well as your KofC council.
+By clicking the links below, (you, your family and friends) can select and register online for spots to volunteer at the KofC Lenten Fish Dinners.

 2nd Thursday of each month.
-Begins promptly at 7:00 p.m.
+Generally there will be a Rosary beginning at 6:30 p.m.

 ABOUT OUR COUNCIL

 The Cardinal Ritter #1221 Council is located in New Albany, IN on historic Main Street.
 You can contact the Knights of Columbus in New Albany by phone at (812) 944-0891.
 The K of C Cardinal Ritter Council #1221 celebrated 100 years during the year 2007.